nomilous/in./README.md

 ```javascript
 $$in( function (agrName, /* in. {{ -> console.log arg.name }} */
 ```

-Perhaps a flag will be added to set using js instead.
-But maybe not.
-Because putting a bunch of code into the infuser is not the point.

 #### (TODO) It will handle the returned promise.